 Philippines VAT on e-services Jan 2021

 The Philippines is considering levying Value Added Tax on foreign suppliers of electronic or digital services to its consumers.
-The House of Representatives has been presented with a bill to introduce the VAT measure.
+The House Committe on Ways and Means approved a bill on 5 August 2020 to introduce the measure.

 The Department of Finance is considering the need to fill an expanding tax gap as a result of the COVID-19 crisis.
 10% VAT on foreign providers of download music, media, video, apps, software would follow global practice.
 The consumption tax may also be levied on social media advertising.